ampproject/amphtml/extensions/amp-iframe/amp-iframe.md

 </amp-iframe>
 ```
 - The `amp-iframe` must contain an element with the `placeholder` attribute, (for instance an `amp-img` element) which would be rendered as a placeholder till the iframe is ready to be displayed.
-- Iframe readiness can be known by listening to `onload` of the iframe or an `embed-ready` postMessage which would be sent by the Iframe document, whichever comes first.
+- Iframe readiness can be known by listening to `onload` of the iframe or an `embed-ready` postMessage which would be sent by the iframe document, whichever comes first.

 Example of Iframe embed-ready request:
 ```javascript